splunk/splunk-plugin-eclipse/README.md

 ![](imgs/new_project-2.png)

-In the Splunk SDK for Java project wizard, enter a name for your project, set any Java project preferences you care for, and then choose which of the optional additional Splunk functionality you want.
+In the Splunk SDK for Java project wizard, enter a name for your project, set any Java project preferences you care for.
+The Splunk SDK for Java supports Java 1.6 and higher, so any JDK satisfying that requirement will work.
+Then choose which of the optional additional Splunk functionality you want.

 ![](imgs/new_project-3.png)